 - The estate was worth under £2.5 million at death

-- Total income and capital gains tax due is under £10,000
+- The total income and capital gains tax due across the whole administration period is under £10,000

 - No single year’s asset sales exceeded £500,000